-Reviewing advocacy research in literacy education, this book addresses issues such as social justice, equity, democracy and the possibilities for social transformation.
-The author believes that it is time for advocacy workers to promote the best literacy instruction that facilitates democratic life.
+Reviewing advocacy research in literacy education, this book addressed issues such as social justice, equity, democracy and the possibilities for social transformation.
+The author believed that it was time for advocacy workers to promote the best literacy instruction that facilitates democratic life.

 ESL and learning disabilities – New in the library March 23, 2010.

 Thomley, Juline, Mensing, Patty & LaRue, Charles.
 (2003).
 Taking action: a resource guide for instructors serving ESL adults with learning difficulties or learning disabilities.
 Minneapolis, Minn.: LDA of Minnesota.

 This guide covered ESL trends, learning disabilities definitions and applications, language acquisition, factors that impact learning, best practice strategies for ESL learners, and the influence of pre-literacy.
 It also included a screening tool for ESL adults, a reading assessment for preliterate adults, and a model for LD assessment of ESL learners.

 Books on the brain – New in the library March 17, 2010.